How to Sell a Business – the Story Your Buyers Need to Hear

 - Buying Habits

-Do you have mostly repeat customers and clients, or do you also attract a steady flow of new customers?
+Doesthe business you want to sell have mostly repeat customers and clients, or do you also attract a steady flow of new customers?
 Do they buy in bundles and in bulk, or mostly single purchases?
 Do they prefer specials and coupon deals?
 Do holidays play a role?

 Do your customers come to you spontaneously because of brand reputation, or are they heavily responsive to your marketing?
 Do they shop mostly online, in store, over the phone, some other way?